ZiadElmassik/CADCD_To_ROSBag/README.md

 # CADCD_To_ROSBag

-This script presents a framework for converting the Canadian Adverse Driving Conditions Dataset to a ROS Bag for those whom are interested.
+This script presents a framework for converting the Canadian Adverse Driving Conditions Dataset to a ROS Bag for those who are interested.